 When you are ready to choose a plan, follow the directions below.
 It usually takes no more than 10 minutes or so to choose the best plan for your needs.

-You may also wish to check the insurance company's PPO network to see which doctors and hospitals are considered in-network providers.
-Having access to a PPO network can mean substantial discounts in what you pay for your health care, even before you meet your deductible.
-The link to each plans PPO network can be found on that company's page on our site.
+4. With both health insurance and most health sharing plans you may want to check the insurance company’s PPO or HMO network to see which doctors and hospitals are considered in-network providers.
+The link to each plan’s PPO or HMO network can be found on that company’s page on our site.

 Applying for HSA health insurance and establishing an HSA is quick and easy.
 Most companies allow you to apply online.
 Or you may simply print out an application and fax it to us at 866-284-0082, or mail in your application to the address below.

-The easiest and most efficient way to apply for an HSA plan is online through an insurance company's secure online application.
-This will enable you to avoid the hassles of filling out a paper application, and will speed up the process by instantly transmitting your information directly to the insurance company’s underwriting department.
+The easiest and most efficient way to apply for an HSA plan is online through a secure online application.
+This will enable you to avoid the hassles of filling out a paper application and will speed up the process by instantly transmitting your information directly to the insurance company.
 The application usually takes about 10 minutes to complete.
-Most, but not all insurance companies offer an online option.

 You may apply online by running instant quotes, and apply online for most plans we offer right from the quoting system’s results page.
 Or simply select the apply online link below for the plan you are interested in.